-The first time I heard the words bone broth and how it was made (back in the day when they used to serve it on trains) with the whole chicken, feet and all.
+The first time I heard the words bone broth and how it was made (back in the day when they served it on trains) with the whole chicken, feet and all.
 I wrinkled my nose, scrunched up my face and thought "What?
 Ewww.
 Why?"

 Hello, Dyan here (The Health Coach Is In) to talk about one of the most popular health-boosting additions to your kitchen table.....